jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 addition, a healthy amount of ROI is realized, and measurements to demonstrate success are available.
-For this years report, we surveyed 702 engi\- neering professionals about their software supply chain management practices, including approaches and philosophies to utilizing open
+For this year’s report, we surveyed 702 engi\- neering professionals about their software supply chain management practices, including approaches and philosophies to utilizing open